jibbs1703/Predicting-Titanic-Survivors/README.md

 # Predicting-Titanic-Survivors
+## Project Overview
-This repository contains a model for predicting the survivors of the titanic disaster of 1912.
-The project results were submitted to the Kaggle "Getting Started with Prediction" Competition.
+This repository contains models for predicting the survivors of the titanic shipwreck disaster of 1912.
+The model results were submitted to the Kaggle "Getting Started with Prediction" Competition.
 As part of the competition, competitors are required to use machine learning model(s) of their choice in predicting which passengers survived the Titanic shipwreck of 1912.
 The resulting prediction models are then scored, based on their accuracy.

 ## Dataset For Analysis
 The dataset used for this ML project was obtained from [Kaggle](https://www.kaggle.com/competitions/titanic) and has been split into test and train sections.
 The train data (train.csv) which contains 891 observations is used to model the predictions of survival and subsequently used on the test data (test.csv) which contains 418 observations.
 The titanic data contains passenger information like Name, Sex, Age, Passenger Class (1st, 2nd or 3rd), Number of Siblings/Spouses Aboard, Number of Parents/Children Aboard, Ticket Number, Passenger Fare (in British pound), Cabin, and the Port of Embarkation (Cherbourg, Queenstown or Southampton).
 Based on these features, the passengers either survive or not surviive after the shipwreck.